Heavy quark potential and jet quenching parameter in a rotating D-instanton background: Heavy quark potential

 The heavy quark potential can be extracted from the expectation value of the Wilson loop.
 In the limit $\mathcal{T}\rightarrow \infty$, we have

-where $C$ is a rectangular loop, one side represents the time $\mathcal{T}$, the other side represents the separation distance $L$ of the quark pair in the AdS space-time, and $V (L)$ represents the heavy quark potential.
+where $C$ is a rectangular loop with one side representing the time $\mathcal{T}$ and the other side representing the separation distance $L$ of the quark-antiquark pair in the AdS spacetime. $V (L)$ represents the heavy quark potential.

 In addition, in the large $N_{c}$ and large $\lambda$ limit, we have